apache/gravitino/docs/getting-started.md

 includes Apache Hive, Apache Hadoop, Trino, MySQL, PostgreSQL, and Gravitino.
 You can use Docker compose to start them all.

 Installing Docker and Docker Compose is a requirement for using the playground.
+Note : The following command is more suitable for Debian/Ubuntu systems.
+Users on other systems (like Fedora, CentOS) should use the appropriate package manager.

 ```shell
 sudo apt install docker docker-compose